Matching methods for truncation by death problems: Sensitivity analyses

-Importantly, our proposed sensitivity analysis does not formally require estimation of the principal scores.
-Also of note is that our sensitivity parameters $\xi$ and $\alpha_0$ differ from those chosen by \cite{ding2017principal} as their sensitivity analyses were developed for principal stratification in general.
-Because we are focused on the truncation by death setting, our sensitivity parameters are simpler to interpret, and hence to choose values for.
-It turns out that this choice also enables an identification formula analogue to \eqref{Eq:SACEident} which better motivates our matching approach.
-The following proposition provides the basis for the proposed sensitivity analysis. \begin{proposition} Under randomization, SUTVA, PPI, and CPSR, the SACE is identified from the data as a function of $\xi$ and $\alpha_0$ by
+Unlike the results of \cite{ding2017principal}, our proposed sensitivity analysis does not formally require estimation of the principal scores.
+However, if one wishes to use $\widehat{\widetilde{\pi}}^1_{as}(\bx_0)$ in the matching process, the principal scores need to be estimated.
+The following proposition provides the basis for the proposed sensitivity analysis. \begin{proposition} Under SUTVA, randomization, PPI, and CPSR, the SACE is identified from the data as a function of $\xi$ and $\alpha_0$ by